 - 6. For best results, select the Keep aspect ratio when scaling checkbox from the Source settings box. - 7.
-If desired, select Crop from the Source settings box and use the red and white handles to draw a box around the section of the source you'd like to have in the layout; your cropped selection changes in the layout area.
+If desired, select Crop from the Source settings box, and crop it by manipulating the box; your cropped selection changes in the layout area.